cascadiajs/cascadiajs-2020/src/views/pages/content/goodie-box.md

 - This will show you what you entered when you registered
 - **Do not** update this form.
 If you want to make a change, see below.

-### If you want to make a change to your shipping address or hoodie size
+### If you registered *before* July 16 & you want to make a change to your shipping address or hoodie size

 Send an email to info@cascadiajs.com **no later than Thursday, July 23**.

+Please include:
+- Your Ticket Reference (i.e. ABCD-1)
+- Hoodie size
+- Shipping address (including phone number for non-US addresses)

 ## If you registered on or after July 16